mf2vec-dev/mf2ff/README.md

 enddef;
 ```

-After METAFONT finished processing the file, a script analyzes the log file and knows from that there was a `fill` command and it knows the contour to be filled.
+After METAFONT finished processing the file, a script analyzes the log file and knows that there was a `fill` command and it knows the contour to be filled.
 This information can be passed to the font processing program to add it to the glyph.

 In fact, this process is much more complicated.
 To be able to process METAFONT files not based on plain METAFONT, commands like `addto` instead of commands like `fill` need to be redefined.
 But those `addto` commands are more complex; they also form the basis for other plain METAFONT commands like `unfill`, (`un`)`draw`, (`un`)`drawdot` and `erase`.
 These commands expand to several keywords separating the different parts of information needed to do these different operations (`addto`, `also`, `contour`, `doublepath`, `withpen`, `withweight`).

 Another challenge is the colon in conditions and loops.
 These structures can appear in any other command, even in commands that use the colon as a separator (`ligtable` and `fontdimen`), so `:` has to be redefined like other keywords to output information to the log file.
 A sophisticated switching between different redefinitions of the colon is required within these commands.

 In addition to that, a process needs to be implemented to make it easy to find all the commands in the log file even if there are message commands in the METAFONT file not related to the redefinition of the METAFONT primitives.
 Those should not be interpreted as information for font generation.
-Therefore all information written in the log file needs to be enclosed in special keywords which are unlikely to be used in the METAFONT files' message commands.
+Therefore all information written in the log file needs to be enclosed in special keywords that are unlikely to be used in the METAFONT files' message commands.

 ## Background
-METAFONT, developed by D. E. Knuth since 1977, is a program which generates bitmap fonts from files written in the METAFONT language.
+METAFONT, developed by D. E. Knuth since 1977, is a program that generates bitmap fonts from files written in the METAFONT language.
 Bitmap fonts have the disadvantage that they become blurred under magnification.
 METAFONT was developed so that for the particular resolution of the printer a separate font was generated.
-Nowadays, vector fonts are standard, which do not have this problem under magnification.
+Nowadays, vector fonts are standard, and do not have this problem under magnification.
 Therefore, they are more suitable for use on displays.
 Moreover, they can be used with every printer without any restrictions.

 Besides the mf2vec approach with the `mf2ff` presented here, the following scripts for converting METAFONT files to vector fonts are available: